Running in Lockdowns

 In more populated areas, social distancing isn’t so easy.
-Though people in Gaga’s local area are adhering to social distancing, she has heard stories of “runners being verbally abused” and “struggling to find uncongested routes”.
+Though people in Gaga’s local area adhering to social distancing, she heard stories of “runners being verbally abused” and “struggling to find uncongested routes”.

 To over come this, Runner’s World suggests running late at night or early in the morning to be as precautionary as possible.

-12-time marathoner and vegan Dan Budd, has been following this: “I have enjoyed getting out early mornings, running alone and heading up to the country lanes.”
-Through setting goals, he finds running has provided important structure to his day.
+12-time marathoner and vegan Dan Budd, has been following this: “I have enjoyed getting out early mornings.
+Running alone and heading up to the country lanes.”
+Through setting goals.
+He finds running has provided important structure to his day.
 “It’s very good for physical and mental health,” he says.

 What if running isn’t an option?

 Despite lockdown measures, finding the time to run can be difficult.